glFusion/astore/README.md

     * A 1-second sleep() is induced if requests would be made too rapidly.
     * Only requests up to 10 items at a time.
   * Items that are unavailable from Amazon or third-party sellers are not shown.
-  * Supports autotags
+  * Supports autotags.
+The syntax is generally `[astore:tag asin:ASIN caption text]`
+    * `astore:text` - Display a text link for a single ASIN.
+    * `astore:image` - Display an image link for a single ASIN.
-    * astore: Display a product box for a single product in the page content.
+    * `astore:iframe` - Display a product box for a single product in the page content.
-    * astore_link: Display a text link to a product on Amazon.
+    * `astore:search` - Display a text link to an amazon search page.
+      Use `q:query_string` instead of an ASIN, and separate the query string words by plus (+) symbols.

 ## Usage
 This plugin allows you to post a link to an Amazon product page on your site,